-- See that you and your partner want similar things from a relationship.
+- Check that you and your partner want similar things from a relationship.

-- Make a plan on how you will go from a long-distance relationship to living together.
+- Make a plan to move in together.

-Whatever you decide to do with your long-distance relationship, remember always to have fun and keep your relationship interesting and exciting.
+However your relationship unfolds, try to have fun and keep it interesting and exciting.

-To make your long-distance relationship work, you need to know how long it will last and how you will manage your communication and physical intimacy.
+To make it work, you need to know how long the distance will last and how you will manage your communication and physical intimacy.

 - What are your hobbies and interests?